 of Climate Change

-a steady rise in the 1970s.
-That was just when greenhouse gas levels reached
+Several independent analyses of hundreds of thousands of measurements show that the ocean heat content began a steady rise in the 1970s.
+That was just when greenhouse

-a level high enough to be important.
-A pause in warming since ca. 2000, seen in surface air temperature, is not seen here: the planet continues to warm up.
+gas levels reached a level high enough to be important.
+A hiatus in warming since ca. 2000, seen in surface air temperature, is not seen here: the planet continues to warm up rapidly.
 (For latest updates see NOAA's ocean heat content site.)

 Back to earlier text.